Standardized Testing – SAT/ACT Math Test Prep

 I will then give my students another, different practice exam to see how they’ve improved.
 This is the fun part – watching their scores go up and their confidence rise!

 The College Application Process

 This can be a very intimidating process for parents, especially when it’s your first child and you’ve never gone through it before.
 To get started, it’s always a good idea to take advantage of any help your student’s high school is offering.
-You can request a meeting with the college prep counselor, and some schools offer a “Financial Aid Night” where they review options families have for financial aid.
+You can request a meeting with the college prep counselor, and some schools offer a “Financial Aid Night” where they review options families have for funding their student’s education.

 Then there’s the financial aid forms themselves!
 These can also be intimidating your first time, but they are definitely worth your time.
 You might just be amazed at the scholarships and grants your student can be awarded.
 The FAFSA (Free Application for Federal Student Aid) is the one most colleges accept, but keep in mind there are many colleges that require the CSS Profile (College Scholarship Service Profile).

-I offer a private session(s) for parents needing assistance in this process.
+I offer counseling sessions for parents needing assistance in this process.
 Together we will build a step by step plan keeping in mind standardized testing dates, college application deadlines, and financial aid application deadlines.